le0pard/le0pard.github.io/_posts/nosql/2013-11-08-nosql-world.md

 ## Wide Column Store / Column Families

 A column-oriented DBMS is a database management system that stores data tables as sections of columns of data rather than as rows of data.
 Physically tables are a collection of columns, each of them is essentially a table with a single field.
-For example, it is necessary to read the value of the three columns from the table consisting of 50 columns, load input-output channel would be about 50/3 = 17 times smaller than when the same request in a conventional database.
 These databases are generally used for analytic systems, business intelligence and analytical data storages.

 Advantages: